lynx-x-ray-observatory/soxs/doc/source/users_guide/event_tools.rst

 ``plot_spectrum``
 -----------------

-:func:`~soxs.events.plot_spectrum` reads a spectrum stored in a FITS table file and makes a `Matplotlib <http://www.matplotlib.org>`_ plot.
-There are a number of options for customizing the plot in the call to :func:`~soxs.events.plot_spectrum`, but the method also returns the :class:`~matplotlib.figure.Figure` and the :class:`~matplotlib.axes.Axes` objects to allow for further customization.
+:func:`~soxs.events.spectra.plot_spectrum` reads a spectrum stored in a FITS table file and makes a `Matplotlib <http://www.matplotlib.org>`_ plot.
+There are a number of options for customizing the plot in the call to :func:`~soxs.events.spectra.plot_spectrum`, but the method also returns the :class:`~matplotlib.figure.Figure` and the :class:`~matplotlib.axes.Axes` objects to allow for further customization.
 This example opens up a spectrum file and plots it between 0.5 and 7.0 keV: